RomanDono89/paleofetch-plus/README.md

 * `get_cpu`: Prints the name of your CPU, number of cores, and maximum frequency
 * `get_gpu1`, `get_gpu2`: Print the GPU on your system.
 If you don't have both integrated graphics and an external GPU, `get_gpu2` will likely be blank
 * `get_gpu`: (Tries to) print your current GPU
-* `get_colors1`, `get_colors2`: Prints the colors of your terminal

 To include a blank line between entries, put `SPACER \` between the two lines you want to separate.

-The booleans in `CONFIG` tell paleofetch whether you want to cache an entry.
+The booleans in `CONFIG` tell paleofetch-plus whether you want to cache an entry.
-When cached, paleofetch will save the value and not recompute it whenever you run paleofetch (unless you specify the `--recache` option).
+When cached, paleofetch-plus will save the value and not recompute it whenever you run paleofetch-plus (unless you specify the `--recache` option).

 The CPU and GPU name can be configured as well.
 This is done under the CPU_CONFIG and GPU_CONFIG section